FraTesta/experimental_ws/src/final_assignment/README.md

 ```
 Notice that you can enter a desired room (using the _GoTo_ command) at any time, but it will be executed only in the _PLAY_ state (so after typing the _play_ command).
-Finally you can run the project without the _SLEEP_ mode:
+Finally you can run the project without the _SLEEP_ mode which pretty useful for debugging:
 ```
 roslaunch final_assignment noSleep.launch
 ```